 So we spent 14 days over the summer in the studio, producing our first album, We Are V².
 It was a lot of fun, but was also a lot of hard work and rehearsing.
 But it really came out good.
 So good that we were nominated for 7 Los Angeles Music Awards.
 We have been told that no artist has ever been nominated for 7 LA Music Awards so it is quite an honor.

 We played two songs at the LA Music Awards show on November 12, 2014.
 We played the title track to our debut album, We Are V² and a song off the album that was nominated for Rock Single of the Year, Long Live Rock N Roll.
 Before we have finished our two song set the entire crowd was on their feet screaming and applauding for us.
 It was really cool.
+Check out the video of our LA Music Awards performance that has had over 1 million views.
 After we completed our songs, the producer of the LA Music Awards, Al Bowman came on stage with SEVEN LA Music Award plaques.
 We won ALL 7 Categories!
 Boy was that exciting!
 Best day of our lives!
 You can see a full page article about our LA Music Awards night that was published in the Santa Rosa Press Democrat here.

 Subscribe to our fan club so we can send you a video blog when we post them, and so you can see what songs we are learning and we can let you know about our next concert.
 We will also make sure you get to see any concerts that get filmed.

 And please buy our V² hats and shirts so you can wear them around.
 When people ask you about us tell them to check out our website and subscribe to our fan club, because when you buy our shirts and hats it helps us pay for our lessons so we can get better and play more concerts for you.